Myanmar national football team: Kits and crest

 In November 2018, the Myanmar national team signed a six-year contract with Warrix Sports.
 The sports kit sponsorship contract was valued at US$5.67 million and it will run from 1 November 2018 to 31 December 2024.

-On 6 November 2018, Warrix introduced a new Myanmar home and away kit.
-The home kit is a red shirt with red shorts and red socks.
-The away kit is a shirt, shorts and socks that is all white.
 In 2025, MFF formally ended its 6-year contract with the Thailand provider and announced a four-year partnership with Japanese brand Jogarbola, which is directly represented, sponsored and distributed by the Vietnamese firm Dong Luc Sport.